-Samsung outs updated Exynos 5 Octa with new GPU, double the 3D graphics performanceAlex Wagner - Deputy Managing Editor, News Desk
+Samsung outs updated Exynos 5 Octa with new GPU, double the 3D graphics performanceAlex Wagner - Editorial Director of News and Content

 Samsung introduced the original Exynos 5 Octa processor back at CES 2013, showing off an eight-core chip that would eventually find its way into one variant of the international Galaxy S 4.
 Now the company has taken the wraps off of an updated version of that chip, the Exynos 5420.